Skip to main content

 • N2: ~1,000 kanji (Newspaper level)

-The key is learning kanji within vocabulary words, not in isolation.
-When you learn 山 (yama/san - mountain), learn it in words like 富士山 (Fujisan - Mt.
+The practical advice: learn kanji inside vocabulary words, not as isolated symbols.
+When you learn 山 (mountain), learn it as 富士山 (Fujisan - Mt.
 Fuji) and 登山 (tozan - mountain climbing).
+The context gives the character meaning, and you end up learning both the kanji and useful words at the same time.

 Understanding Kanji Readings